mpenning/ciscoconfparse/README.md

 ---------------------------------------------

 Yes.
 [Cisco Systems][27] maintains their own copy of `CiscoConfParse()`.
-The terms of the GPLv3 license allow this as long as they don't redistribute their private copy.
-The exact definition of redistribute becomes quite important here.
+The terms of the GPLv3 license allow this as long as they don't distribute their (unpublished and modified) private copy.
+The exact definition of distribute becomes quite important here.

 Dear [Cisco Systems][27]: please consider porting your improvements back into the [`github ciscoconfparse repo`](https://github.com/mpenning/ciscoconfparse).